dominykas/grunt-checkbranch/README.md

 You may override this behavior by passing `--no-checkbranch` via command line.
 You can disable `--no-checkbranch` (i.e. force the check) by setting a second param for the task, e.g. `checkbranch:master:true`.

+You may also negate the test, i.e. exclude a specific branch by prepending an exclamation mark, e.g. `"checkbranch:!develop"`.

 ## Release History

+### 0.3.0 (2014-02-24)
+* Added support for negating a branch, i.e. "run everywhere except X" (thx @Pleochism)

 ### 0.2.2 (2013-09-29)
 * Added tests